samtron1412/docs/misc/game.md

 + Racing games
 + Simulators

+# Checklist for a good game

+- Reaching goals
+    + Goals should not be too easy to achieve.
+There must be a challenge.And when the game progresses the goals should become harder to reach and the player has to become better at the game to achieve them.
+This learning curve is very important.
+    + In the case of failure, the player always has the feeling he made a mistake that he could have avoided.
+It should not be the game's fault that the player lost, but his own.
+- Balance
+    + Balance between players
+    + Balance between the player and the game play
+        * The game play is there to help the player, not to fight the player.
+        * The player should spend his time and energy on the important aspects, and the game program should do the rest.
+    + Balance between game features
+        * Every feature should has its own pros and cons
+        * Don't forget that a player must learn to play the game.
+Make sure that there are still new features appearing far into the game.
+- Rewards
+    + You need to reward a player when he achieves a goal.
+    + It would be better to gradually increase the maximal player health and the damage opponents do, such that the increase in health is not significant anymore.
+The player still gets his reward but it has less influence on the game play.
+Don't take the reward away from players.
+    + You also need to decide whether rewards are predictable or more random.
+    + Make sure the player notices the rewards he gets and starts understanding why he gets them.
+Using some sound effect or some graphical effect.
+- Flow
+    + A game gives challenges to the player and the player develops abilities to conquer these challenges.
+While the game progresses the abilities of the player improve and, hence, the challenges should become more difficult.
+    + It is good to let your game from time to time get to top hard and then give some easier challenges again.
+This helps the player to improve his abilities.
+So the difficulty should zigzag through the flow.
+    + Monitor the players behavior (for example how much damage he takes) and adapt the number or quality of the opponents to this.
+      Make sure that the player always progresses but let the reward depend on his qualities.
+- Presence and Immersion: the story, the game world, the main characters, the music, the special effects

 # How to get a job in game industry

 - Close community, so only through close network